MY FAVORITE ANCIENT BEADS - as seen with my Western eyes

 nature of the masculine and feminine energies.
 It is also a testament to

-the ancient artisan's understanding and reverence for these cosmic
+the ancient artisan's symbolic understanding and reverence for these cosmic

 principles.